darshanawijesingha/permutation/README.md

-📐 Permutation Calculator in Java
+# 📐 Permutation Calculator (nPr) – Java Console Application
-A basic Java console application that calculates the permutation (nPr) of given numbers using user input.

-📌 Description
-This program asks the user to:

-Enter the total number of terms (n)

-Enter the number of selections (r)

-Then it calculates the permutation using the formula:
+This is a simple Java program that calculates permutations using the formula:

-ini
-Copy
-Edit
 nPr = n! / (n - r)!
-🚀 How to Run
-Save the Java code (e.g., PermutationCalculator.java)

-Compile the program:

-bash
-Copy
-Edit
-javac PermutationCalculator.java
-Run the program:

-bash
-Copy
-Edit
-java PermutationCalculator
-Sample Input/Output:

-yaml
-Copy
-Edit
+It takes user input for the total number of terms (`n`) and the number of selected terms (`r`), then calculates and displays the result.

+---

+## 💻 How It Works

+1. Prompts the user to enter the total number of terms (`n`)
+2. Prompts the user to enter the number of selections (`r`)
+3. Calculates the permutation (nPr)
+4. Displays the result

+### 📥 Sample Console Input:
 enter the terms :
 5
 enter the selection :
 3
 Permutation (nPr) = 60
-🧠 Formula Used
-ini
-Copy
-Edit
-nPr = n! / (n - r)!
-Where:

-n = total items

-r = selected items

-✅ Requirements
-Java 8 or above

-A basic terminal or command line
+---